m-lamonaca/programming-notes/DotNet/Unity/Scripting.md

         if (health <= 0) {
             if (OnPlayerDeath != null) {
-                OnPleyerDeath();  // invoke Action (if no subscribers event will be NULL, can cause errors) }
+                OnPlayerDeath();  // invoke Action (if no subscribers event will be NULL, can cause errors) }

             Destroy(GameObject);  // needs to be notified